 Yes, research has shown that immunity from the COVID-19 vaccine is more effective than the natural immunity achieved from contracting the COVID-19 disease.

-Medical Exemption: Students with documented medical contraindications to COVID-19 vaccines as specified by the Centers for Disease Control and Prevention or a qualifying disability may submit exemption request documentation.
+Medical Exemption: Individuals with documented medical contraindications to COVID-19 vaccines as specified by the Centers for Disease Control and Prevention or a qualifying disability may submit exemption request documentation.
 This would include situations such as a history of severe, life threatening allergies to vaccines or any ingredient in the vaccine documented by a medical provider.
 Students requesting a medical exemption must have their medical provider complete the Salem COVID-19 Vaccine Exemption Form.

 All exemption requests are subject to review and approval by Salem Academy and College and may require additional specialty evaluation as part of that process.